-The Mass could be intimidating if you have never been, but know all are welcome and we would be excited for you to experience the beautiful sacrament of Mass.
+The Mass can be intimidating or strange if you have never been, but know that you are welcome and we are excited to help guide you through this great act of worship!

 “One thing I love about the Mass is that it unites students of all different ages, majors, and hobbies before one altar for worship.
 Though externally we may appear to have little in common, we all gather together before Christ as members of his Church to receive him in the Eucharist.” -Rory Mitchell

 I do not know what is going on…

 Whether you have gone to Mass your whole life or this is your first time, Mass can be confusing.
 We have all had moments when we wonder what is going on or why we are doing something, don’t fear, instead open your ears, mind, and heart.
 Listen to God speaking to you through the Scriptures and prayers.

 Remember that Mass is an act of Worship and has a flow’.
 The Order of Mass can be found in the Chapel and will help you see how the Mass is a beautiful movement of worship.

 If you need guidance talk to a Peer Minister or FOCUS missionary.
 We are here to help and want you to experience God’s love and grow closer to Him through Mass.

 “How can I get more out of Mass?”

 Step one, come prepared.
 Try reading the readings before you get to Mass.
 You would never go to class unprepared, right?
 Reading the scriptures ahead of time can allow you to focus and mediate on them while they are being proclaimed in Mass.
 Every time you hear Scripture, you are giving God another chance to speak to you.